StackVista/stackstate-docs/stackpacks/integrations/aws/aws.md

 * **AWS Access Key ID** - The Access Key ID of the IAM user that will be used by StackState to collect CloudWatch metrics.
 This is the same as the [IAM user used by the Agent](#aws-accounts) to monitor AWS.
 If StackState is running within AWS, it is also possible [authenticate with an IAM role](#authenticate-with-an-iam-role).
 * **AWS Secret Access Key** - The Secret Access Key of the IAM user that will be used by StackState to collect CloudWatch metrics.
 This is the same as the [IAM user used by the Agent](#aws-accounts) to monitor AWS.
 If StackState is running within AWS, it is also possible to [authenticate with an IAM role](#authenticate-with-an-iam-role).

-#### Authenticate with an IAM role
+#### IAM role for StackState on EC2 or EKS

-If StackState is running within AWS, an IAM role can be used for authentication by the CloudWatch plugin when collecting metrics from CloudWatch:
+StackState pulls CloudWatch metrics directly from AWS.
+If StackState is running within AWS, an IAM role can be used for authentication when collecting metrics from CloudWatch:

 1. In AWS [EC2](aws-sts-ec2.md) or [EKS](aws-sts-eks.md): Create the required policy and attach it to the relevant IAM role.
 2. When you install an AWS StackPack instance: Enter the value `use-role` for **AWS Access Key ID** and **AWS Secret Access Key**.

+StackState Agent pulls topology and events data from AWS and pushes this to StackState.
+[StackState Agent running within AWS can also authenticate using an IAM role](#iam-role-for-agent-on-ec2).

 ### Configure the AWS check